What we do

 This often means looking beyond philanthropy and working with businesses to deliver for children while identifying and meeting market needs.

-Take a closer look at our initiatives.
+Take a closer look at some of our initiatives

 Giving communities life-saving information during Hurricanes Irma, Jose and Maria.

 When a natural disaster is on the horizon, we can activate U-Report to send short, sharp, simple messages to those in affected areas, and keep in touch with U-Reporters in real time.
 We promoted U-Report Global via Facebook in the countries in the path of Caribbean Hurricanes in 2017 – and got basic life-saving information ready in English, Spanish and French.
 We sent 'how to stay safe' messages to over 25,000 people and answered 8,500 questions from young people over two weeks.
 This huge, round-the-clock effort championed the very idea of a global community, and sparked a much larger partnership with WhatsApp.
 UNICEF needs to get critical information to people during emergencies; technology and partners speed up that process and help us reach the hardest-to-reach communities in new ways.

 Investing in startups that deliver results for children.